Choose digital services and specialists

 Digital suppliers are professionals (individuals or organisations) who offer specialised digital skills as a service.

 There are many different types of digital suppliers and services, but it's unlikely your business will need them all.
-It's helpful to be aware of the various suppliers and services available, so you can select the right one for your needs.
+Be aware of the various suppliers and services available, so you can select the right one for your needs.

 Getting a website